isabella232/ibm-blueprint-tools/docs/03-manifest.md

 ---
 ### Programmatic processing a manifest file

-In addition, you can progamatically process your `blueprint manifest file` using the following Python modules.
+In addition, you can programmatically process your `blueprint manifest file` using the following Python modules.
 * blueprint.merge.manifest.BlueprintManifest

 As illustrated in the following code snippet: